Wanting some fun facts about bumblebees?!

-Bumblebees are among the most recognizable of all the bees!
-Their distinctive fuzzy black and yellow exterior instantly gives them away.
+Bumblebees are among the most recognizable of all the bees.
+Their distinctive fuzzy black and yellow exterior instantly give them away.
+In many parts of the world, bumblebees are the most numerous in number after honey bees.
+In other parts of the world, there are NO bumbles (you’ll find out where in the list below)!

 Facts About Bumble Bees

 Before we get into our ’10 quick facts,’ one of the most commonly asked questions we get about them is ‘where do bumblebees live?’

 They are in fact a type of bee that lives in the ground.
 Many years ago I noticed a constant stream of bumblebees going in and out of a rock wall near my washing line.
 I observed them for a while and it became obvious there was a nest in the soil on the side of the wall.
 This was before I learned about bumblebees being a type of ground bee, so it was very fascinating!

 Bumblebees build their nests and raise their young underground.
 They are a non-aggressive species of bee, so if they are not in your way, there’s no need to move them on.
 Their communities do not grow too large.
 If for whatever reason you do need to get rid of bumblebees (you have children around?), it’s best to put a bit of water down the nest.